sandhawke/crosscloud/overview.md

 At this point, the [Linked Data](http://en.wikipedia.org/wiki/Linked_data) technology stack is being used and extended to build crosscloud systems, with standards work being done at W3C.
-Where Linked Data projects are technology-driven, with a wide range of possible use cases, Crosscloud projects are driven by the single use case of allowing users complete freedom to switch vendors.
-The two efforts may result in some of the same specifications, but there are non-crosscloud uses for Linked Data, and it's not out of the question for crosscloud functionality to be provided with non-Linked Data technologies.
+We view the crosscloud vision as a driving use case for Linked Data, but there are other uses for Linked Data, and it's not out of the question for crosscloud functionality to be provided with non-Linked Data technologies.

 ### 3. Ecosystem

-Even if the technology works well and there is complete consensus on the standards, if there aren't enough applications or service providers, users wont have the intended level of freedom and benifits.
+Even if the technology works well and there is complete consensus on the standards, if there aren't enough applications or service providers, users wont have the intended level of freedom and benefits.

 So it's important to make sure there are plenty of people able and willing to build crosscloud applications and run crosscloud servers.